 - Although you’ll have easy access to public transport (a network of bus routes) wherever you stay in Malta, the way that some of the routes are laid out means that trips can take far longer than if you were to drive yourself.

-- Public transport is reasonably worry-free and generally punctual, but can make for a hot ride in summer, when air conditioning doesn’t always work.
+- Public transport is reasonably worry-free and generally punctual but can make for a hot ride in summer, when air conditioning doesn’t always work.

 - If you want to see the real Malta, the small quaint and relatively quiet villages and village life, you’re going to have to get out of your comfort zone and get away from the tourist hotspots.
-If you’re a curious traveler, it’ll be worth it.
+If you’re a curious traveller, it’ll be worth it.